isaldarriaga/directory-tree/README.md

 Design: Dependency Inversion, Composition, Lazy loading, Utility library, SRP.

-This class extends from ``IStorage`` class and overwrites its methods:
+This class extends from ``IStorage`` and overwrites its methods:
 - find
 - add
 - del

-when the execution context of these methods is started 2 specialized classes are instantiated:
+2 specialized classes are instantiated when the execution context of these methods is started:

 - MemoryReaderService
 - MemoryWriterService